Ed-Fi-Alliance-OSS/Data-Management-Service/eng/docker-compose/README.md

 This directory contains several Docker Compose files, which can be combined to start up different configurations:

-1. `kafka-opensearch.yml` covers Kafka, Kafka UI, Zookeeper, OpenSearch, and OpenSearch Dashboard
+1. `kafka-opensearch.yml` covers Kafka, Zookeeper, OpenSearch
+2. `kafka-opensearch-ui.yml` covers KafkaUI, OpenSearch Dashboard
-2. `postgresql.yml` starts only PostgreSQL
+3. `postgresql.yml` starts only PostgreSQL
-3. `local-dms.yml` runs the DMS from local source code.
+4. `local-dms.yml` runs the DMS from local source code.
-4. `published-dms.yml` runs the latest DMS `pre` tag as published to Docker Hub.
+5. `published-dms.yml` runs the latest DMS `pre` tag as published to Docker Hub.

 Before running these, create a `.env` file.
 The `.env.example` is a good starting point.